 Our goal is to make this website the best in the world and 100% free.
 If you donate to us, we will put the donated money into improving the site even more by adding content and services.
 You are kindly welcome to do so here: Donate.
 If you cannot donate, please tell your friends about the site.

-Finally, a list of sentences If you simply want to ask a question, please vocabulary used in this lesson plus some bonus phrases.
+Finally, a list of sentences using the vocabulary used in this lesson plus some bonus phrases.
 For a complete list of commonly used sentences, please visit our Korean Phrases page.
 Enjoy!

 Did you know?
 Commonly used adverbs constitute about 15% of sentences in Korean.
 That means they should not be ignored because sooner or later you will need to use them.